KhronosGroup/SPIRV-Guide/chapters/image_accceses.md

 }
 ```

-Taking a closer look at the `OpVariable` we see it is of type [UniformConstant](../chapters/storage_class.md#uniformconstant) which is suppose to be "read-only" (yet there is a clear `OpImageWrite` occuring here).
+Taking a closer look at the `OpVariable` we see it is in the [UniformConstant](../chapters/storage_class.md#uniformconstant) Storage Class which is suppose to be "read-only" (yet there is a clear `OpImageWrite` occuring here).

 This is possible because the handle to the image is read-only, but the underlying texel data of the image is mutable.